ndrewtl/airspace-jekyll/_posts/2017-02-08-funandloops.md

 <a name="function"></a>

-<b>Note: all the files you need to complete this tutorial can be downloaded from <a href="https://github.com/ourcodingclub/CC-5-fun-and-loop">this repository</a>.</b>
+<b>Note: all the files you need to complete this tutorial can be downloaded from <a href="https://github.com/ourcodingclub/CC-5-fun-and-loop" target="_blank">this repository</a>.</b>

 ### Writing functions

-We've learned <a href="https://ourcodingclub.github.io/2016/11/13/intro-to-r.html">how to import our data in RStudio</a>, <a href="https://ourcodingclub.github.io/2017/01/16/piping.html">format and manipulate them</a>, <a href="https://ourcodingclub.github.io/2016/11/24/rmarkdown-1.html">write scripts and Markdown reports</a>, and <a href="https://ourcodingclub.github.io/2017/01/29/datavis.html">how to make beautiful and informative graphs using `ggplot2`</a>.
+We've learned <a href="https://ourcodingclub.github.io/2016/11/13/intro-to-r.html" target="_blank">how to import our data in RStudio</a>, <a href="https://ourcodingclub.github.io/2017/01/16/piping.html" target="_blank">format and manipulate them</a>, <a href="https://ourcodingclub.github.io/2016/11/24/rmarkdown-1.html" target="_blank">write scripts and Markdown reports</a>, and <a href="https://ourcodingclub.github.io/2017/01/29/datavis.html" target="_blank">how to make beautiful and informative graphs using `ggplot2`</a>.
 When beautifying graphs, you might have noticed how you almost always repeat the same code - you always want to make the font size a bit bigger, get rid of the grey background in the default `ggplot2` theme, etc. When you are doing the same thing over and over again, it's useful to write it as a <b>function</b>.
 A function in R is a pre-determined command (or set of commands), for example `sum()` is a function that adds whatever is in the brackets, i.e. `sum(1+2)` will return a value of `3`.
 R has lots of functions built into the `base` package R comes with, and you've been using heaps more from within all the other packages you've been installing.
 But you can also write your own functions to save yourself time copying and pasting and making your coding more efficient.

 Open RStudio, select `File/New File/R script` and start writing your script with the help of this tutorial.